 As referenced above, the P&L Unit will conduct online auctions consisting of various items such as jewelry, electronics, tools, household items, and bicycles, all of which ownership cannot be established.
 The Livonia Police Department utilizes Great Lakes Exchange online auction service as its online service.

 Property authorized for release to the owner by the OIC can be picked up by appointment only through P&L personnel, Monday through Friday between 8:00 AM and 3:30 PM.
 Property will only be released to the person indicated by the OIC.
-Contact Officer Robert Collinash at 734-466-2384 to make arrangements for pick-up.
+Contact The Property and Licensing Officer at (734) 466-2384 to make arrangements for pick-up.
 This individual must present valid picture identification at the time of release.
 Under extenuating circumstances, if the property owner is unable to pick up the property, the owner may sign a notarized letter authorizing another named individual permission to pick up the property.
 This person must also present valid picture identification at the time.